This 19-Year-Old’s Saved $85,000 in 10 Years. Here’s Exactly How She Did It

-Try using something like the free Clarity Money app, so you can see where your money is going (or wasted).
-It also helps you negotiate your bills, and you can easily tap to cancel recurring expenses you no longer need (like magazines, gym fees, etc.).
+Try using something like Trim, a Facebook messenger bot that can help you see where your money is going (or being wasted).
+It also helps you negotiate your bills with companies like Comcast, Time Warner, Charter and other major providers.
+And you can easily tap to cancel recurring expenses you no longer need (like magazines, gym fees, etc.).

 The idea is to hold yourself accountable and be able to critically think about your budget.
 The app is free to download — the first step to being frugal.

 5. Tackle the Art of the Side Hustle

 At age 8, Bri started doing odd jobs for her neighbors.

 Since then, she’s worked as a pet sitter, babysitter, housesitter and waitress.
 Bri estimates she works 28 to 32 hours a week and earns something between $3,000 and $4,000 each month, according to SFGATE.

 I asked her how she manages to stay on top of her priorities.
 (In addition to her side gigs, she was also a successful student and volunteered.)